Generic Name: conestat alfa (KONE stat AL fa)

 Brand Name: Ruconest

-Conestat alfa is used to treat angioedema attacks in people with hereditary angioedema.
-Conestat alfa is for use in adults and children who are at least 13 years old.
+Ruconest is used to treat angioedema attacks in people with hereditary angioedema.
+This medicine is for use in adults and children who are at least 13 years old.

-You should not use this medicine if you are allergic to rabbits or rabbit products (meat, fur, pelt).
+You should not use Ruconest if you are allergic to rabbits or rabbit products (meat, fur, pelt).

-You should not use conestat alfa if you are allergic to it, or:
+You should not use Ruconest if you are allergic to it, or:

 if you are allergic to rabbits or rabbit products (meat, fur, pelt); or

-To make sure conestat alfa is safe for you, tell your doctor if you have:
+To make sure Ruconest is safe for you, tell your doctor if you have:

 coronary artery disease (hardened arteries); or